Alcibiades-Capital/valorem-website/site/index.md

           Margining, oracles and other ecosystem research and development will allow users to pursue advanced options strategies and structure novel products.
         eta: Beyond
   - _id: cta
     heading: Getting started is easy.
-Connect a wallet and write your first custom option on Arbitrum Görli in seconds.
+Connect a wallet and make your first option trade on Valorem in seconds.
     buttons:
       - text: Launch app
         url: https://app.valorem.xyz/